 TIP Score Results Summary

 The official score report compares your scores to recent eleventh- and twelfth-grade US high school students.
 But to provide further diagnostic insight, in accordance with our testing philosophy, we provide a second Score Results Summary report (PDF), which provides more detail and allows students to understand how they performed relative to other seventh graders in the talent search.
 We will mail it to you in May.

 The score results summary provides suggestions and advice for further educational development based on your performance.
 Those scores may also qualify you for a recognition ceremony or one of our educational programs like Summer Studies or eStudies.
 You can view eligibility criteria for those options now, and we will provide further information to qualifying students throughout the year.

 ACT scores are kept on file permanently, but by default SAT scores from seventh and eighth grade are not.
 To keep SAT scores on file permanently at SAT, you must submit a request to the College Board before July 30 of your seventh-grade year.

 TIP will keep your scores on record indefinitely.

 Neither testing agency will share your scores with colleges unless you ask them to, and TIP will never share your scores with others.

-Most students don’t take the ACT or SAT again until applying to college, but you can retest earlier if you’d like.
+Most students don’t take the ACT or SAT again until applying to college, but you can retest earlier if you’d like more practice or to try to qualify for additional TIP educational programs.
 To do so, register directly with the testing agency: